ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](seq_update_1.gif)](seq_update_1.gif)

 Another way that seems to have become more common is use "`-swap`" to replace the original image, then "`+delete`" the old image that is now on the end.
-This only requires you to give the image position twice, instead of three times.
-Once to clone, and once to replace the modified image.
+This only requires you to give the image position twice, instead of three times; once to clone, and once to replace the modified image.

 ~~~
 convert font_[0-3].gif  \( -clone 2  -modulate 100,100,166 \) \